 Designing Your Aquaponics System for Business

-Once you've carefully considered your system's location, budget, and other requirements, it's time to move into the system design phase.
 A well-designed system can help you maximize production, minimize costs and ensure the longevity of your system.

 A. Components of Aquaponics Systems